Cambrian College Virtual Teaching and Learning Guide

-Based on our current plan of Remote Teaching practice beginning Monday, March 23 through Sunday, April 5, the following guide provides recommendations.
+Based on our current plan of Virtual teaching for fall 2020 theory courses, the following guide provides recommendations.

 Information for Faculty:

-In order to teach from the college to remote students, or to teach remotely (off campus), you will need a computer and reliable internet access.
+In order to teach from the college to virtual students, or to teach off campus, you will need a computer and reliable internet access.
 If you do not have access to a computer at home, email HelpDesk@Cambriancollege.ca to inquire about a laptop loan if they have one.

 Gather all the materials you will need for teaching, including printed resources and technology to take home if you cannot be on campus.
 Ensure you upload all the digital files you will need for teaching to your OneDrive in case you cannot access your computer desktop files or networked Cambrian files.
 Continued access to OneDrive (Learn more about OneDrive on the Hub Studio Page), myCambrian, and Moodle will be maintained whether on campus or at home.